melikeey/Android-Music-Mvp-Project/README.md

  ## Structure

- Project have two module which are app and musiccomponent
+The project have two modules which are app and musiccomponent